VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     ![No changes](images/backup/noChanges.png)

-    **NOTE**: In the screenshots, the master branch is shown, but yours is most likely the main branch, as that is what GitHub uses as its default these days.
+    {: .note} In the screenshots, the master branch is shown, but yours is most likely the main branch, as that is what GitHub uses as its default these days.
 Do not worry about this.

     However, if you change any file in Mainsail, via nano, etc. and then rerun the `sh autocommit.sh` command, you will see it found your changes and sent them upstream!
 Here is an example after I edited `printer.cfg`: